jacobbvfx/BtcStatus/README.md

 ## Installation
 Download the latest version here (Coming soon) and double click .jar file.
-For the best experience dowload this [font](https://www.dafont.com/bebas.font) (install only .ttf file).
+For the best experience download this [font](https://www.dafont.com/bebas.font) (install only .ttf file).

 ## Used Libraries & Api's